Skip to main content

 affordablefamily-friendlygrowingsafeTMC-commuter

-Pearland is one of the best-kept secrets in the Greater Houston area — a rapidly growing suburb that combines affordable housing, solid schools, and a remarkably low flood risk profile that sets it apart from many other Houston communities.
-Located just south of the Sam Houston Tollway along Highway 288, Pearland offers an easy 20 to 25 minute commute to the Texas Medical Center, making it the go-to suburb for doctors, nurses, and researchers who want quality of life without an hour-long drive.
+Pearland is one of Houston's fastest-growing southern suburbs, combining affordable housing, solid schools, and a 20 to 25 minute commute to the Texas Medical Center along Highway 288 — making it the go-to suburb for doctors, nurses, and researchers who want quality of life without an hour-long drive.

 Pearland ISD serves the community with well-regarded schools, and the district has invested heavily in new campuses and facilities to keep pace with population growth.
-Shadow Creek Ranch and Silverlake are among the most popular master-planned communities, offering newer construction with modern amenities.
+Shadow Creek Ranch and Silverlake are among the most popular master-planned communities, offering newer construction with modern amenities and updated drainage standards.
 The Pearland Town Center provides a central shopping and dining hub, and the city's parks system continues to expand with new trails and recreation facilities.

 Median Rent